ISSN 0253-2778

 • Author Bio:

-Wei Wang is a Professor at Chang’an University.
-She received his Ph.D. degree from the University of Texas.
-Her research mainly focuses on human resources management and big data.
-She is also interested in using artificial intelligence to forecast organizational behaviors
+Wei Wang is an Associate Professor at the School of Economics and Management, Chang’an University.
+She received her Ph.D. degree from Texas A&M University.
+Her research mainly focuses on human resources management and organizational behavior

 • Corresponding author: E-mail: wwang@chd.edu.cn